Ivan8or/ServerlessDRM/README.md

 must have a valid user token in order to pass validation.

-**How does it work?**
+# How does it work?

-ServerlessDRM relies on the modern hash algorithm SHA-512 to create a 'hashed' version of every client token that may be exposed to the outside world.
+ServerlessDRM relies on the modern hash algorithm SHA-512 to derive a 'hash', a unique attribute of a string (or any other form of data) which is safe to expose to the outside world.

-A 'hashed' token can never be reversed back into the original token, which means that even if a malicious actor has access to the hash, they will not be able to derive the original key from it.
+>*A hash cannot be reversed to extract the value it was built from, which means that even if a malicious actor has access to a token hash, they will not be able to derive the original key from it.*

-ServerlessDRM reads a text document hosted on any popular platform of the developers choice (like github) containing all valid hashed tokens, and after calculating the hash for the token the client supplies; compares the hash to the hashes in the text document.
+ServerlessDRM reads a text document hosted on any popular platform of your choice (like github), which contains a list of hashes of all valid user tokens.

+SDRM calculates the hash for the token the client supplies, and then compares the calculated hash to the hashes in the text document.

 If the newly produced hash matches any of the existing ones, the client has been proved to have a valid token and will be pass validation.

-ServerlessDRM performs all http requests and comparisons to verify the client token asynchronously, greatly reducing the performance implications on the client.
+>*ServerlessDRM performs all http requests and comparisons to verify the client token asynchronously, greatly reducing the performance implications on the client.*

-**Performance**
+# Performance

-The document host used in these measurements was github.com
+The document host used in these measurements was `github.com`

 Measurements were taken on the following hardware:
- - a ryzen **5950x** processor (zen 3, rd.
-2020)
+ - a ryzen 5950x processor (Zen 3, released 2020)
- - an intel **x5670** processor (Westmere, rd.
-2010)
+ - an intel x5670 processor (Westmere, released 2010)

 Two algorithms were measured; Greedy and Streamed -